Nursing Degree Apprenticeship

 BSc(Hons) Nursing (Mental Health)

-Once you have spent a further three months in practice, and successfully completed the end point assessment, you can register to practise as a professional nurse with the Nursing and Midwifery Council (NMC).
+On successful completion of the programme, you will be able to register to practise as a professional nurse with the Nursing and Midwifery Council (NMC).

 Prospective students need to have GCSEs, or Level 2 functional skills, in Maths and English to be considered for the programme.